enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/frontend/index.rst

 - A BIST_ (Data generator and checker) design that can be used to understand how to connect your logic to the user_port provided by the crossbar.

-- A Striping_  design that can be used to understand how to connect couple 4 HDDs together in striping mode and do a BIST it.
+- A Striping_  design that can be used to understand how to couple 4 HDDs together in striping mode and do a BIST.

-- A Mirroring_  design that can be used to understand how to connect couple 4 HDDs together in Mirroring mode and do a BIST it.
+- A Mirroring_  design that can be used to understand how to couple 4 HDDs together in Mirroring mode and do a BIST.

 .. _BIST: https://github.com/m-labs/misoc/blob/master/misoclib/mem/litesata/example_designs/targets/bist.py